yec/http-server/README.md

 `-i` Display autoIndex (defaults to 'True')

+`--path` Prepend requests with path to emulate GitHub Pages (defaults to '/')

 `-g` or `--gzip` When enabled (defaults to 'False') it will serve `./public/some-file.js.gz` in place of `./public/some-file.js` when a gzipped version of the file exists and the request accepts gzip encoding.

 `-e` or `--ext` Default file extension if none supplied (defaults to 'html')